 No decisions to accept or reject applicants shall be made until all verifications prompted by the application form have been received.
-The following items will be verified by management to determine eligibility and suitability for admission to the development:
+The following items will be verified by Management to determine eligibility and suitability for admission to the development:

 - Eligibility Information

 - Annual Income

 - Assets and Asset Income

 - Housing Preferences; if applicable

-- Landlord Reference
+- Allowance Information

 - Social Security Number for all persons in the household

-- Information provided in Tenant credit/criminal Screening
+- Information used in Tenant Screening

+- Citizenship/legal non-citizenship status

-The Director of Management and Operations will be the final judge of what constitutes adequate and credible documentation.
-If there is any doubt about the truthfulness or reliability of information received, alternative methods will be pursued until the Director of Management and Operations is satisfied that the documentation obtained is the best available.
+The Property Manager will be the final judge of what constitutes adequate and credible documentation.
+If there is any doubt about the truthfulness or reliability of information received, alternative methods will be pursued until the Property Manager is satisfied that the documentation obtained is the best available.